Wulff Land

 Wulff Land (Wulffs Land) is a peninsula in far northwestern Greenland.
 Administratively it is a part of the Northeast Greenland National Park.

 History

 Wulff Land was named after Swedish botanist and Arctic explorer Thorild Wulff (1867–1917), who went with Knud Rasmussen on the Second Thule Expedition and died from fatigue near Cape Agassiz in southern Peabody Bay.

 The Wulff Land peninsula is a barren and inhospitable place.
-Unlike Peary Land to the NE, no remains of human habitation have been found.
+Unlike Peary Land to the northeast, no remains of human habitation have been found.